 Hello Fellow Readers, To properly plant trees and shrubs on a hillside, you should create a platform by elevating the downhill side or cutting into the hill—a lesson that leads to a story about a cherished tree planted in my sister’s hillside garden.

-In the Spring of 2011 my sister Dot, who lives in Chesterfield Virginia, planted a Red maple (Acer rubrum) in the tiered garden she and her hubby built to manage the slope in their back yard.
-At the time our dear Mom had just moved in and I recall her reminiscences over how hard Dot and Jim worked on the project weekend after weekend.
-Mom especially admired the maple tree with its red tinged emerging leaves and glorious fall color.
+In the Spring of 2011, my sister Dot, who lives in Chesterfield, Virginia, planted a Red maple (Acer rubrum) in the tiered garden she and her hubby built to manage the slope in their backyard.
+At the time, our dear Mom had just moved in, and I recall her reminiscences over how hard Dot and Jim worked on the project weekend after weekend.
+Mom especially admired the maple tree with its red-tinged emerging leaves and glorious fall color.
 She had missed the change of seasons over the 30 years she lived in Florida.

-In August of the same year, Hurricane Irene came through gusting eighty mile-an-hour winds that took down a two-foot caliber oak and a handful of surrounding trees.
-Thankfully the new maple remained standing, though Dot and Jim had to straighten the newbie whose leaves were battered and bark severely damaged on the side of the fallen oak.
+In August of the same year, Hurricane Irene came through gusting eighty-mile-an-hour winds that took down a two-foot caliber oak and a handful of surrounding trees.
+Thankfully the new maple didn’t fall, though Dot and Jim had to straighten the newbie whose leaves were battered and bark severely damaged on the side of the fallen oak.

-Then follow proper planting protocols of digging the hole 2 to 3 times the width of the root ball and only as deep as the root ball.
+Then follow proper planting protocols of digging the hole 2 to 3 times the root ball’s width and only as deep as the root ball.
 Supplement the soil with rich organic matter, firmly filling the hole to eliminate air pockets.
-Fertilizing at the time of planting can add to plant stress so wait until after the plant is established.
-Top with 2 to 3 inches of undyed wood mulch (my fav is hemlock mulch) making sure to keep it clear of trunks or stems to prevent disease.
+Fertilizing can add to plant stress when planting, so wait until after the plant becomes established.
+Top with 2 to 3 inches of undyed wood mulch (my fav is hemlock mulch), and keep it clear of trunks or stems to prevent disease.